Create a Meetup group that attracts the right people

 - Upload a cover photo — if you have a logo ready to go, use it.
 If not, choose something else that represents your group’s identity (and you!).
 Try a free stock photography site like Unsplash or Pexels until you have some event photos of your own.

 - Schedule your first event right away — that way, when members join, they’ll be able to attend and get involved from the beginning.

 Congrats!
 You’re ready to start your Meetup group.

-Once your group has been reviewed and approved, we’ll look for members that have expressed interest in the topics you selected.
-Those members receive an email announcing your group, and they’ll be invited to join right away.
+Once your group has been reviewed and approved, we'll help share it with members that have similar interests to the topics you selected.

 Take a second and make sure you’ve said everything you need to say.
 Your announcement is your first impression in the world — make your mission clear.